-In the days of the Moors, Silves was known as Xelb, capital of Al-faghar, the Moorish province of the Algarve.
+In the days of the Moors, Silves (indicated on the Google map below) was known as Xelb, capital of Al-faghar, the Moorish province of the Algarve.
 Its population of 30,000 ‘spoke pure Arabic, wrote poetry and were elegant in manner and speech’, according to the Arab chronicler Idrisi.

 Silves boasts one of the best-preserved castles in southern Portugal.
 Built on the site of the 11th-century Palace of the Verandahs, its turreted walls dominate the town and provide panoramic views over the surrounding countryside.